gincoat/gincoat.github.io/docs/request.md

 ```

 ### Query and form post parameters
-Query parameters are passed to the url like this `/users?name=jack`, both query parameters and the form post data can be accessed with the function `GetRequestParam("PARAM_NAME")`, here is an example:
+Query parameters are passed to the URL like this `/users?name=jack`, both query parameters and the form post data can be accessed with the function `GetRequestParam("PARAM_NAME")`, here is an example:
 ```go
 func listUsers(c *core.Context) {
     name := c.GetRequestParam("name")